authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 * Data directory: ``/opt/authzforce-ce-server/data``.
 This is where the Server API persists and retrieves domain data such as policies.
   Therefore, it is critical to keep this directory synchronized across all the nodes in the high availability cluster, using either file synchronization solutions such as `csync2 <http://linuxaria.com/howto/csync2-a-filesystem-syncronization-tool-for-linux>`_, or distributed file systems such as NFS.
-  Besides, for usability and performance reasons, the AuthZForce server caches certain objects in memory such as domains' PDPs and ID-externalId mappings (more info in the :ref:`programmerGuide`).
+  Besides, for usability and performance reasons, the AuthZForce server caches certain objects in memory such as domains' PDPs and ID-externalId mappings (more info in the *User and Programmers Guide*).
   Therefore, it is also critical to re-sync the AuthZForce Server cache after certain changes done directly by aforementioned solutions to the local data directory.
   There are two ways to do that: